 CONTRACT EXTENSION.
-A contract provision in a contract that allows provides the county the option of continuing the a contract after its stated expiration date.
+A contract provision in a contract that allows provides the county County the option of continuing the a contract after its stated expiration date.

 CONTRACT FILE.
-A-The record maintained in the Purchasing Division for a particular contract, which may include a-payment vouchers, requisitions, purchase orders, contract documents, maintenance contracts, service contracts, systems contracts and for related correspondence.
+A-The_record maintained in the Purchasing Division for a particular contract, which may include a-payment vouchers, requisitions, purchase orders, contract documents, maintenance contracts, service contracts, systems contracts and/or related correspondence.